istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30.4/index.md

 - **Fixed** an issue where istiod CPU usage increased as the number of `AuthorizationPolicy` resources increased. ([Issue #61254](https://github.com/istio/istio/issues/61254))

-- **Fixed** ListenerSet conflict resolution for hostname and protocol conflicts.
-Conflicting listeners are now correctly rejected and ListenerSet status conditions report in compliance with Gateway API 1.5. ([Issue #60775](https://github.com/istio/istio/pull/60775))
+- **Fixed** `ListenerSet` conflict resolution for hostname and protocol conflicts.
+Conflicting listeners are now correctly rejected and `ListenerSet` status conditions report in compliance with Gateway API 1.5. ([PR #60775](https://github.com/istio/istio/pull/60775))

 - **Fixed** a bug where a ztunnel reconnect (such as the periodic connection recycle from `keepaliveMaxServerConnectionAge`) triggered a full workload (WDS) push.
 Istiod now assigns each WDS resource a content-based version and, when a reconnecting client reports the versions it already holds via `initial_resource_versions`, re-sends only resources that changed while the client was disconnected.
 Older ztunnel versions that do not report versions continue to receive the full set. ([Issue #1966](https://github.com/istio/ztunnel/issues/1966))